 Business Meal Deductibility

-The Georgia Restaurant Association supports an increase of the current 50 percent to 80 percent in federal tax deduction for business meals.
+The Georgia Restaurant Association supports a permanent 100 percent federal tax deduction for business meals.

 Credit Card Interchange "Swipe" Fees